SEND Information Report

 - Our deployment of additional staffing and resources funded from our devolved SEND budget through the Local Offer, ensure that all curriculum experiences are available to all students in the school (e.g. educational visits, extra-curricular activities), particularly where a voluntary financial contribution from parents/carers is required for the activity to run.
 This is in compliance with the Equality Act 2010.

 - Lesson planning seeks to address the learning needs of all students in the class, Teachers receive regular training and support to ensure they are skilled in differentiating the curriculum for vulnerable learners.
 When subject coordinators monitor planning, work and progress data and when they or senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the on-going learning offer is inclusive.

 - Students are encouraged to analyse how they themselves learn and there is an on-going dialogue about this in our classroom.
 Students are given the opportunity and support to develop self-help strategies to ensure their full access to the curriculum.
-This may include sessions in our Reflect resource, or the Orchard Nurture Group.
+This may include sessions the Orchard, or in intervention groups.

 There is strong liaison with a range of outside professionals to meet needs.

 The academy actively supports early intervention through engaging with other agencies as required.

 - Individual protocols for young people with significant medical needs and allergies.